chunhualiao/chunhualiao.github.io/cmauabihg000709i80ry53cpi.md

 * When someone else (insurer or government) pays for your care, **you lose the incentive to shop for value**.

-* Providers cater to insurers — not patients — and billing is optimized for insurance reimbursement, not efficiency or outcome.
+* Providers cater to insurers — not patients — and <mark>billing is optimized for insurance reimbursement</mark>, not efficiency or outcome.

 🧠 **Market theory insight**: Third-party payment introduces **moral hazard** and **eliminates price discipline**.